The 6 types of roommates you find on Craigslist

 “Hey, future roommate!
 I’m [name], an [age]-year-old [male/female] from [place].
 I’ve been living in [city] for [number] years, studied [thing] at [school], work at [job]”…

-They’re probably very nice and a good person at heart, but you’re trying to find housing, not one of your new best friends.
-And of course, they have a whole other paragraph describing the apartment, how cozy it is, and how good of a deal it is, selling every aspect of the place.
-Being specific and a little TMI can work for some people, but others are thrown off by the aggressive approach.
+They’re probably very nice and a good person at heart, but you’re trying to find housing, not a new best friend.
+Of course, they have a long other paragraph describing the apartment, how cozy it is, how they have both Netflix and Hulu, and how good of a housing deal it is, selling every aspect of the place.
+Being specific and a little TMI can work for some people, but others are thrown off by the creepy approach and think of them as red flags.

-Type of language used: “Seeking an awesome roommate”
+Type of language used: “An awesome roommate wanted”

-Several of the posts on Craigslist specify temporality; someone is out of town for a certain period of time or a roommate moved out a couple months before the lease ends.
-These roommates usually treat this opportunity as work and a business deal, especially if they’re considering extending the lease.
+Several of the posts on Craigslist specify temporality; someone is out of town for a certain period of time or a roommate moved out a couple of months before the lease ends.
+These potential roommates usually treat the situation as work and a business deal, especially if they’re considering extending the lease.

 As a result, they organize a whole deck of documents for you to sign and require a background check, a credit check, a minimum annual income, and a criminal record.
 They basically do the landlord’s job and are even meticulous about money calculations, expecting you to pay a security deposit.